Chicago Council on Global Affairs

-The Chicago Council on Global Affairs is a global affairs think tank, describing itself as "a nonpartisan, nonprofit organization dedicated to increasing knowledge and engagement in global affairs and empowering more people to help shape our global future."
-The organization is based in the Chicago Loop at Two Prudential Plaza.
+The Chicago Council on Global Affairs is an American international affairs think tank located in Chicago, Illinois, with a stated mission of "increasing knowledge and engagement in global affairs and empowering more people to help shape our global future."

 History

 The Council was formed on February 20, 1922.
 Originally named The Chicago Council on Foreign Relations, the organization was established as a neutral forum for discussing foreign affairs during a period of isolationism in the United States after World War I.

-Adlai Stevenson served as president of The Chicago Council from 1935 to 1937.
+Adlai Stevenson served as the Council's president from 1935 to 1937.
 The Council launched World Spotlight in 1955, a weekly television series airing on WTTW.
 The series aired for about 5 years and featured Council Director Carter Davidson and guests, who discussed world events.
-In 1971, John E. Rielly became executive director of the Council, and in 1974, became president, serving the leadership position until 2001.
+In 1971, John E. Rielly became the Council's executive director, and in 1974, became president, serving in the leadership position until 2001.
 Under Rielly, the Council began releasing annual surveys of American public opinion on United States foreign policy.

 In September 2006, the Council changed its name from the Chicago Council on Foreign Relations to the Chicago Council on Global Affairs.
-Former United States NATO Ambassador Ivo Daalder became president of the Council in July 2013.
 In 2016 it was ranked No. 1 "Think Tank to Watch" by the University of Pennsylvania's Think Tank and Civil Societies Program.
+Dr. Leslie Vinjamuri became president and chief executive officer of the Council in 2025, joining from the Royal Institute of International Affairs, known as Chatham House, where she was director of the US and the Americas program and formerly dean of the Queen Elizabeth II Academy for Leadership in International Affairs.